MikeDigitize/Animator/README.md

 # Animator

-Animator is an ES6 animation utility library with an easy to use API that makes creating and sequencing CSS transitions and animations simple and easy.
-Use it for all manner of animation requirements in the browser; for every day needs like animating banners, UI interactions, all the way up to complex animation sequences with dynamically calculated style values and accompanying audio.
+Animator is an ES6 animation utility library with an API that makes creating and sequencing CSS transitions and animations simple and easy.
+Use it for all sorts of animation requirements in the browser; for every day needs like animating banners, UI interactions, all the way up to complex animation sequences with dynamically calculated style values and accompanying audio.
 For a full API breakdown see the [WIKI](https://github.com/MikeDigitize/Animator/wiki).

 ## Features
 * CSS transition / keyframe animation creator